 According to Dweck, there are two types of learning mindsets – fixed and growth.
 With a fixed mindset, we believe that our talents and intelligence are built-in and cannot be improved.
 When we fail to achieve a certain goal, we assume we weren’t cut out for it and give up.
 It limits our chances of success.
 On the other hand, a growth mindset is all about the process, rather than the results.
 Through learning and hard work, we understand that can polish our skills and develop new talents.I didn't know that I was unintentionally shaping my son's life with a fixed mindset.
 Here's how I changed Click To Tweet

 Like most teaching methods, instilling a growth mindset is most effective during childhood, i.e. from 0 to 7 years of age.
 As mentioned previously, the brain is developed during the early years of life.
 For this reason, it is important to instill a growth mindset in young and here is how you can help them.

 1. Model Growth Mindset Thinking and Behavior

 Those little eyes are always watching, and those tiny ears are always listening.
-Our children learn from our behavior and attitude towards our daily life.
+Our children learn from our behaviour and attitude towards our daily life.
 Ask yourself if you have a positive outlook.
 How do you react when you fail?
 Children are keen observers and notice everything.
 One of the best ways to encourage growth mindset is talking positively out loud.
 You may feel awkward at first, but you will get used to it eventually.

 Instead of cursing when you burn the cake, say, ‘It’s okay.
-Next time I will try harder and keep a watch’.
+Next time I will try harder and keep watch’.

 When you have to redo a work assignment, don’t behave in a cranky manner.
 Say, ‘I will practice and get it right’.
 Take on difficult challenges with enthusiasm and teach them about perseverance and tenacity.